Sand, sea & sun

 Sungai Tinggi Beach Villa is located in the village of Pererenan in the Canggu area, next to the windswept beach, which is famous among surfers for its powerful breaks.
 There is a strong current here, however, so swimming is not recommended.
 In the immediate vicinity are two or three other villas , rice fields, the river estuary, a temple and the general buzz of Balinese village life.
 There are no shops in the village apart from a few small local stores selling only the very basics, but there are two cafés beside the beach, both of which are popular with surfers.
 Ombak Café does a great selection of Western and Indonesian favourites along with a seafood barbecue, all served on the first floor vantage point.

 A twenty-minute walk along the sand (or 4km by road) will bring you to Echo Beach with its multitude of beachfront eateries, including The Beach House, which offers indoor and outdoor seating, and an extensive international menu, together with a daily barbecue of fresh fish, lobster, giant prawns, clams, steaks, kebabs etc. Live music takes place here on Sunday evenings, starting at around sunset.
 There is a huge choice of fine dining, as well as mid-range, and cheap ‘n cheerful restaurants in Seminyak (10km).
 Seminyak is also home to numerous designer boutiques.
-For horse riders, the Kuda P stables are just 3km away, and one of the most dramatic and venerated temples in Bali, Pura Tanah Lot (10km), can be found next to the Nirwana Bali Golf Course, which has been voted number one golf course in Asia.
+For horse riders, the Kuda P stables are just 3km away, while one of the most dramatic and venerated temples in Bali, Pura Tanah Lot, is 10km ride.

 Bali is Indonesia’s most popular tourist location and is considered one of Asia's premier tropical island destinations.
 Steeped in history and renowned for its artistic way of life, Bali is a peaceful contrast to some of the more frantic destinations Asia has to offer.